 Kaitlyn: How is this work setting different than other settings in the dental hygiene profession?

 Paula: For starters, the schedule is one of the differences.
 You need to be flexible, and you may not have the option to work full-time because the job follows the school year calendar.
-I work the same schedule as the schools, which means I have all holidays, vacation weeks, and the summer vacation time off as well.
+I work the same schedule as the schools, which means I also have all holidays, vacation weeks, and summer vacation time off.
+Some hygienists may prefer to work full-time year-round, so a school schedule may not accommodate their needs.
 We base our schedule by going into the schools with the most needs first so that we can possibly get there three times a year.

 Setting up equipment in a school can vary from school to school.
 It all depends on where the school has available space.
 We have set up in many different areas, including all of the following: in an open available classroom, in the nurse’s office, in the gym, on a stage in the auditorium or cafeteria, in the library, in the hallway, or even under a stairwell.
-Once we are set up in the location, we can typically stay there until we finish seeing all of the children.
+Once we are set up in the location, we can typically stay there until we finish seeing all the children.
 However, we have had to break down and set up in another location within the school if the space we are using is needed for something going on in the school.

 Kaitlyn: Are there any specific requirements that are needed to work in this specific setting?